ComparisonsControlElectrical WiringProtectionQuestions - Answers

 Applications Not recommended.
 Replace it with RCCD.
 Almost all wiring systems use RCCD nowadays.

-Keep in mind that both ELCB and RCCB are used for the same purpose but wiring connection is different i.e. in RCCB, only phase and neutral wire should be connected through it whereas in ELCB, main earth wire is connected through it.
+Keep in mind that both ELCB and RCCB are used for the same purpose, but the wiring connection is different.
+In RCCB, only the phase and neutral wires should be connected through it, whereas in ELCB, the main earth wire is connected through it.

 Here is the table in image for reference.Difference between ELCB and RCCB (RCD or RCB)